adi-g15/devel-arch/README.md

 docker run -it devel-arch
 ```

-It provides you access to the bash shell to type in commands
+It provides you access to the zsh shell to type in commands

 > If you want a scripted workflow, replace the CMD with a ENTRYPOINT statement in the Dockerfile